bnb-chain/greenfield-storage-provider/docs/modules/signer.md

 # Signer

-Signer uses the SP's private keys to sign the message, the messages to form a transaction and sign the transaction to broadcast it to Greenfield BlockChain, or the messages exchanged between SPs.
+Signer uses the SP's private keys to sign the message, the messages to form a transaction and sign the transaction to broadcast it to Mechain BlockChain, or the messages exchanged between SPs.

-Signer is an abstract interface to handle the signature of SP and on greenfield chain operator.
+Signer is an abstract interface to handle the signature of SP and on mechain chain operator.
 It holds all private keys of one SP.
 Considering the SP account's sequence number, it must be a singleton.

 ```go
 type Signer interface {